Please choose a Region or Country to show charities working exclusively in those areas.

 Rethink Mental Illness website:

-Action for Neurological Disorders (AND) is a consortium of five charities - Epilepsy Society, The National Brian Appeal, Parkinson's UK, Epilepsy Action and Way Ahead - Brain Tumour Research Campaign - which together provide care, counselling, information, support and vital research for people with neurological disorders.
+Action for Neurological Disorders (AND) is a consortium of five charities - Epilepsy Society, The National Brain Appeal, Parkinson's UK, Epilepsy Action and Way Ahead - Brain Tumour Research Campaign - which together provide care, counselling, information, support and vital research for people with neurological disorders.

 Action Not Disability (AND) is formed from six disability charities who promote independence for disabled people.
 AND gives you the unique opportunity to help six charities at once.